ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 phases, shown in Figure 1:

 * During system startup, each distinct software object is "measured".
-Its identity, hash (i.e. cryptographic digest) and version information is recorded in a log.
+Its identity, hash (i.e. cryptographic digest) and version information are recorded in a log.
 Hashes are also extended, or cryptographically folded, into the TPM, in a way that can be used to validate the log entries.
 The measurement process generally follows the Chain of Trust model used in Measured Boot, where each stage of the system measures the next one, and extends its measurement into the TPM,